2013–14 PFC Levski Sofia season: November and December

 Despite the heavy loss Zdravkov and his assistants Marian Hristov and Elin Topuzakov managed to rebuild the squad and the team won 8 out of 10 next games.
 Levski managed to beat Pirin Gotse Delchev in the Bulgarian Cup second round with 9–0 on aggregate drawing with fierce rivals CSKA in the Third Round.
 At the end of December the team knocked-out CSKA after two goalless draw and a 7–6 victory over penalties.
 The Blues qualified for the Quarterfinals of the tournament where they will play Botev Plovdiv.
 During the winter break medias reported that key player Garry Rodrigues will be sold to title competitors Ludogorets Razgrad.
-However, after a meeting between club's boss Todor Batkov and fans the deal didn't went through.
+However, after a meeting between club's boss Todor Batkov and fans the deal didn't go through.

 Garry Rodrigues was Levski's topgoalscorer for the first half of the season with 14 goals in all competitions.